 You can find the maple leaf, which symbolizes fall, on kimonos, fabrics, and in the food, like maple shaped cakes.
 The leaves are eaten too, as tempura (crispy deep-fried).
 You find different versions of maple leaf tempura in the different regions of Japan.

-If you plan on visiting Japan during fall 2019, be aware that Japan hosts the Rugby World Cup 2019 between 20th of September until 2nd of November.
-Twelve Japanese cities are venues for the Rugby World Cup, so if you are going to Japan these dates, you might experience sold out hotels and crowds of rugby fans.
+If you plan on visiting Japan during fall 2019, be aware that Japan hosts the Rugby World Cup 2019 between the 20th of September until the 2nd of November.
+Twelve Japanese cities are venues for the Rugby World Cup, so if you are going to Japan these dates, you might experience sold-out hotels and crowds of rugby fans.

 How Is The Weather And Temperature Like In Japan In Fall